 As shown in Figure 1, registrations of LTVs currently account for over 1/3 of all light vehicle registrations (Polk, 1980-1996), and are a growing component of the U.S. fleet.
 During the period from 1980 to 1996, LTV vehicle registrations increased from 20 percent to 34 percent.
 Although LTVs only account for 1/3 of all registered vehicles, traffic crashes between an LTV and any other light vehicle now account for the majority of fatalities in vehicle-to-vehicle collisions.
 As shown in Table 1, in 1996 LTV-car crashes accounted for 5,259 fatalities while car-car crashes led to 4,013 deaths and LTV-LTV crashes resulted in 1,225 fatalities.

 Figure 1.
-LTV Registrations vs. LTV-induced Side Impact Fatalities.
-(Based on U.S. Light Truck and Van Registrations as a fraction of light vehicle registrations, R.L.
-Polk Co., 1980-96, and Side Impact Fatalities resulting from LTVs striking passenger cars and other LTVs as a fraction of total side impact fatalities, FARS 1980-96).
+U.S. Light Truck and Van Registrations by Model Year from 1980-1996 as a fraction of light vehicle registrations (R.L.
+Polk Co., 1980-96).